What is Backlog Refinement?

 User stories help your team to:

-🎨 Encourage creative solutions: User stories are a creative way of framing product improvements.
+- 🎨 Encourage creative solutions: User stories are a creative way of framing product improvements.
 And one of the great benefits of writing user stories is that they help people focus on the end goal.
 User stories help prioritise creative routes to the end goal rather than specifying how to get there.
+Check out 45+ user story examples here.

 For example: A story may tell us that our user should be able to easily see what meetings have been held across all their teams in Parabol.
 So our starting point is figuring out a creative solution to make that a reality, and all options are in play.